gamemanual0/gm0/source/docs/power-and-electronics/control-system.rst

 .. warning:: It is of vital importance to update the firmware on REV Expansion hubs to at least version 1.8.2.
 It includes better protection against disconnects and improves program performance.
 See the `REV Expansion Hub firmware update docs`_.

-The Expansion Hub connects to the :term:`Robot Controller` phone through the mini USB port.
+The Expansion Hub connects to the :term:`Robot Controller` phone through its mini USB port.
 The REV Expansion Hub is reliable, as long as proper strain relief and wiring is carried out.
 This includes the :term:`USB Retention Mount`, as well as 3D printing :term:`XT30` stress relief mounts.

 For more information on setting up the Expansion Hub and configuring the robot, head to `REV Robotics' Technical Resources Expansion Hub Guide <https://docs.revrobotics.com/duo-control/legacy/expansion-hub-gs>`_.